CODEJIN/NaturalSpeech2/README.md

 * Audio_Codec
     * Setting the audio codec.
-    * This repository is using Encodec, so only the size of the latents output from Encodec's encoder is set for reference in other modules.
+    * This repository is using HifiCodec, so only the size of the latents output from HifiCodec's encoder is set for reference in other modules.

 * Train
     * Setting the parameters of training.